seneca86/lesson_10b/.lesson/instructions.md

 model3.name = 'Model Y'
 ```

-In summary, named tuples are concide and effective, and share some similarities with dictionaries.
+In summary, named tuples are concise and effective, and share some similarities with dictionaries.

 # Dataclasses